 Patient and employee experiences are critical to focus on in healthcare settings because they are the foundation upon which quality care and services are built.
 In addition to providing excellent medical care, a successful healthcare organization must prioritize the experience of its patients and employees to ensure the highest levels of satisfaction and engagement.

-As we look to the future of healthcare, managing workflows during and after the COVID-19 pandemic will continue to be a major challenge.
-Like many other industries, successful operations in this new normal require agile HR teams with creative strategies for addressing workforce impacts.
-Now more than ever, it's essential for healthcare HR leaders to better understand their role within their organizations' transformation efforts and develop tailored approaches that have the capability of adapting as needs arise.
+Managing workflows during and after the COVID-19 pandemic will continue to be a major challenge.
+Successful operations in this new normal require agile HR teams with creative strategies for addressing workforce impacts.
+Now more than ever, it's essential for healthcare HR leaders to understand their role within their organizations' transformation efforts and develop tailored approaches that adapt to changing needs.

 Healthcare HR leaders are on the front lines of managing three major challenges in 2023: budget constraints, talent shortages, and the need to make healthcare an ideal industry for employment.
 Now, more than ever, it’s essential to bridge the gap between rising demands and limited resources as a healthcare HR leader.